CasianBlanaru/Storybook/Documentation/CachingStrategy.md

 ## Proposed Caching Mechanism (Server-Side)

-The caching will be implemented within the `FluidRenderApiController` in the `my_fluid_storybook` TYPO3 extension.
+The caching will be implemented within the `FluidRenderApiController` in the `fluid_storybook` TYPO3 extension.

 ### 1. Using TYPO3 Caching Framework